enginaybey/XGBoost/README.md

 # XGBoost
- XGBoost learning method in Python by StatQuest with Josh Starmer.
+ XGBoost learning method in Python by StatQuest with Josh Starmer